nfroidure/metapak/README.md

 # metapak
 > Node modules authoring made easy.

+**WIP:** This is a work in progress, use it at your own risk until it's released as a 1.0.0 version.
+At that time, i'll follow semver etc...
+In the meanwhile, your input is welcome.

 ## What's that?

 `metapak` provides a set of tools to build your own meta npm packages easily.